Resistance values under transformations in regular triangular grids: Proof of the Vanishing One Conjecture in a Special Case

 \section{Proof of the Vanishing One Conjecture in a Special Case}

-While we have shown the first two parts of Conjecture~\ref{con:main}, a proof of the remaining two parts remains elusive.
-It is, however, possible to show the proof of parts (c) and (d) for certain edges, specifically those boundary edges in the 1-rim of the reduced triangle.
-In this section, we use the notation $L_s = \langle s, 1, 1 \rangle_{n,n-s}$, to refer to the left boundary edge of the triangle at row $s$ diagonal 1, of $T_{n, n-s}$ which by the Uniform Center Theorem is the unique edge label of the constant center of diagonal 1 in the $s$-th reduction of the original $n$ grid. $B_s$ is defined similarly.
+While we have proven the first two parts of Conjecture~\ref{con:main}, a proof of the remaining two parts remains elusive.
+It is, however, possible to show the proof of parts (c) and (d) for certain edges, specifically those boundary edges in the first subgrid of reduced triangles.
+In this section, we use the notation

+to refer to the left boundary edge of the triangle at row $s$ diagonal 1, of $T^{n, n-s}$ which by the Uniform Center Theorem is the unique edge label of the uniform center of diagonal 1 in the $s$-th reduction of the original $n$ grid.
+In a similar manner we define